- Family Life, RCL Benziger

 - New American Bible

 Students study “The Story of Jesus” with five major focal points: The Mystery of the Incarnation, The Meaning of the Kingdom, The Christian Life, The Paschal Mystery, and The Good News.
-There is increased emphasis on the New Testament study of the public life of Jesus, the Kingdom of God on earth, and the call to discipleship and to deeper relationship with Jesus and with others.
+There is increased emphasis on the New Testament study of the public life of Jesus, the Kingdom of God on earth, and the call to discipleship and to deeper relationships with Jesus and with others.
 Family Life education is an integral part of their religious education program whereby students explore concepts related to effective family communication, the virtue of prudence, sexual development during puberty, the dangers of substance abuse, and the helpfulness of good friends in making good choices.
-Students participate in a comprehensive Community Service Program whereby they commit to charity for the duration of middle school that culminates in a series of reflections and presentation that express their understanding of Catholic principles and charity.
+Students participate in a comprehensive Community Service Program whereby they commit to charity for the duration of middle school that culminates in a series of reflections and presentations that express their understanding of Catholic principles and charity.